-- whether the person is a firm or an individual; - whether the publication sets out the FCA's expectations regarding behaviour in a particular area, and if so, whether that message still has educational value; - public interest in the case (both at the time and subsequently); - whether continued publication is necessary for deterrence, consumer protection or market confidence reasons; - how much time has passed since publication; and - any representations made by the person on the continuing impact on them of the publication. - The FCA expects usually to conclude that warning notice statements, notices and related press releases that have been published for less than six years should not be removed from the website, and that notices and related press releases relating to prohibition orders which are still applicable should not be removed from the website regardless of the length of time they have been published. - 6.10C In cases where the FCA publishes a warning notice statement and the FCA subsequently decides not to take any further action, or where it publishes a decision notice and the subject of enforcement action successfully refers the matter to the Tribunal, the FCA will make it clear on its website that the warning notice or the decision notice no longer applies.
+- the seriousness of the person's misconduct; - the nature of the action taken by the FCA and the level of any sanction imposed on the person; - whether the FCA has continuing concerns in respect of the person and any risk they might pose to the FCA's objectives; - whether the person is a firm or an individual; - whether the publication sets out the FCA's expectations regarding behaviour in a particular area, and if so, whether that message still has educational value; - public interest in the case (both at the time and subsequently); - whether continued publication is necessary for deterrence, consumer protection or market confidence reasons; - how much time has passed since publication; and - any representations made by the person on the continuing impact on them of the publication.

+The FCA expects usually to conclude that warning notice statements, notices and related press releases that have been published for less than six years should not be removed from the website, and that notices and related press releases relating to prohibition orders which are still applicable should not be removed from the website regardless of the length of time they have been published.

+In cases where the FCA publishes a warning notice statement and the FCA subsequently decides not to take any further action, or where it publishes a decision notice and the subject of enforcement action successfully refers the matter to the Tribunal, the FCA will make it clear on its website that the warning notice or the decision notice no longer applies.
 The FCA will normally do this by publishing a notice of discontinuance with the consent of the person to whom the notice of discontinuance has been copied.